jsfi/hue-promise/README.md

 ## Methods

-All API-methods will return a promise that resolve to the parsed response (all arguments and responses are defined in the [Philips hue API Documentation](http://www.developers.meethue.com/philips-hue-api)).
+All API-methods will return a promise that resolves to a parsed response (all arguments and responses are defined in the [Philips hue API Documentation](http://www.developers.meethue.com/philips-hue-api)).

 Only setUsername is a synchronous function as it configures the module.